Those Never To Be Forgotten Themes from 1960s and 1970s Cult Movies

 Movie Soundtracks with Heart and Passion from the Bygone Era

-The late 1960s and early 1970s spawned a number of cult movie hits.
-Some are more fondly remembered than others.
+The late 1960s and early 1970s spawned several cult movie hits.
+Some find themselves more fondly remembered than others.
 A number of them were big hits when they came out and then passed off into obscurity.
-Others bombed during their initial release, but found growing audiences a decade or more past the first time they debuted on the screen.
+Others bombed during their initial release but found growing audiences a decade or more past the first time they debuted on the screen.

 How many remember the sad, haunting music from The Plague Dogs (1981) or, for that matter, other forgotten classics and their mesmerizing scores?

-Let's turn back the clock, imagine we all had a turntable and a 33 1/3 LP, and open our ears to a few scores that deserve another listen.
+Let's flip calendar pages backward, imagine we all had a turntable and a 33 1/3 LP, and open our ears to a few scores that deserve another listen.

 Paul Ferris' Theme to Witchfinder General